tacosframework/TACOS-spec/README.md

 The attestation itself is metadata that contains the history, timestamp and identity of who is making the statements, in addition to the statements themselves.

 ## Statements
-At the heart of TACOS are assertions about open source software development practices at the package level (not per-release at this time).
+At the heart of TACOS are statements about open source software development practices at the package level (not per-release at this time).
 It leverages a model of standards and assessment to provide a piece of metadata in response to that standard.
 The states of assessment against each objective standard are: True, False, and `NOASSERTION`.
 In some cases, such as licensing or SDLC Policy URL, it will be useful to include the direct piece of metadata or the evidence URL itself.

 The end product is a machine-readable format that can be referenced in an SBOM, or provided as a standalone report as a complementary artifact to software vendor attestation on their own internal software development practices.